- Education:Doctor of Physical Therapy – Post Professional, University of New England, 2010

 Bachelor of Science in Physical Therapy, Northeastern University, Boston, MA

-- PT 511 Cardiovascular and Pulmonary System I: Instructor
+SAR PT511: Cardiovascular and Pulmonary System I

 This course reviews the anatomy and physiology of the cardiopulmonary system.
 This course will highlight the adult and pediatric dysfunctions of the cardiopulmonary system, medical and surgical care of this patient population, and the appropriate physical therapy interventions.
 Emphasis is placed on patient evaluation, medical assessment, treatment planning, and the performance of the appropriate procedures.
-In addition, patient compliance issues, ethical and legal aspects of physical therapy care, and the health care professionals own cardiopulmonary function will be addressed.
+In addition, patient compliance issues, ethical and legal aspects of physical therapy care, and the health care professional's own cardiopulmonary function will be addressed.
 Current research will be introduced throughout the course as appropriate.
+(Credits: 6)

-- PT 512 Cardiovascular and Pulmonary System II: Instructor
+SAR PT512: Cardiovascular and Pulmonary System II

-This course is designed to expand the student’s knowledge of cardiovascular and pulmonary systems as well as cardiovascular and pulmonary physical therapy.
+This course is designed to expand the student's knowledge of cardiovascular and pulmonary systems as well as cardiovascular and pulmonary physical therapy.
 The student will gain an in-depth understanding of physical therapy examination, intervention, and management of peripheral vascular disease, wound care, prosthetic management for amputations, and cardiopulmonary disease.
 Laboratory sessions will facilitate the students understanding of lecture material and provide them with hands on physical therapy skills needed to care for patients with the above disorders.
 Current literature will be the basis for all lecture and lab sessions.
+(Credits: 2)